-In particular, the Commission believes a quasi-government entity should be identified or created and given the authority to lead and oversee the Commission's recommendations, such as the Lean/BPR and Shared Services/Consolidation.
-The entity should review state and local government entities on a routine rotational basis to determine if they may be appropriate for consolidation or shared services.
-The entity should be empowered with tools to encourage government entities to implement the recommendations, including the power to offer financial incentives such as grants/awards to participants.
-Any grants/awards should come with minimal regulatory or bureaucratic requirements.
+A government entity or quasi-government entity (such as a board or commission) should be identified or created and given the mandate to lead and oversee the Commission's recommendations, such as the Lean/BPR and Shared Services/Consolidation programs.
+The entity should review state and local government entities on a routine rotational basis to determine if they are appropriate for consolidation or shared services.
+The entity should be empowered with tools to encourage government entities to implement the recommendations, including the power to offer financial incentives such as grants/awards to participants and in certain circumstances mandate implementation to eliminate outliers.
+Any grants/awards should come with minimal regulatory requirements.